dmprotocolai/dungeon-master-protocol/README.md

 *   Removes the "Meetings" sidebar (blocks the scroll bar, useless).

 ### 4. The Auto-Titler
-**What it does:** Renames the file automatically to a sortable time stamped title eg Lab Notes: YYYY - MM - DD 00:00:00.
+**What it does:** Renames the file automatically to a sortable, time stamped title, e.g. Lab Notes: YYYY - MM - DD 00:00:00.
 **Why:** To save me from `Untitled Document (345)` hell.

 ### 💻 How to use the Docs Scripts
 1. Download [Tampermonkey](https://www.tampermonkey.net/).
 2. Click the icon in the extension toolbar and click 'Create a new script'.
-3. Paste the script from from [`scripts/`](./scripts/) and hit File > Save.
+3. Paste the script from [`scripts/`](./scripts/) and hit File > Save.
 4. Refresh your Doc, script should now be active.

 ---